blin/losrs/docs/configuration.md

 # Configuration

-Losrs can be configured using ENV variables
+Losrs can be configured via a configuration file
-(and in the future with a config file).
+(you can find the location of the file via `losrs config path`) and via ENV variables.

 See below for possible settings.

-## Output
+## output

 ### format